heideker/IMAIoT/README.md

 Para utilizar a aplicação web exemplo, basta abrir o arquivo ./samples/imaiotGui.html em qualquer navegador, indicar o endereço do host onde o Orion está sendo executado utililando a URL no formato http://hostOuIP:1026 e clicar no botão de conexão.
 Selecione um dos dispositivos monitorados que aparece no primeiro bloco e visualize as métricas publicadas pelo mesmo.

-Create by Alexandre Heideker
-Federal University of ABC - UFABC

-IMAIoT is an agent to monitoring a few operational system metrics.
-It's possible to monitoring system's processes or docker containers and all data may be reported in a log file (in JSON or plain text format) or in an Orion context broaker.
-As a future feature, we spected include an actuator behavior, to make some interventions in SO like reboot or re-start an process, and report it's stats by remote command.

-version 0.1 - First release
-version 0.2 - 2019-02-27 - TCP server support and minors fixes